The challenges with massive amounts of data in healthcare

-As healthcare providers create patient records in electronic health records (EHRs), healthcare analytics tools play a crucial role in improving patient outcomes, making data-driven decisions, and gaining an understanding of the overall health of a population.
+As healthcare providers enter more patient data in electronic health records (EHRs), much of the data lies unused or contributes to inefficient processes.
+Healthcare analytics tools play a crucial role in utilizing these data, helping health systems improve patient outcomes, make data-driven decisions, and gain an understanding of the overall health of a population.

-However, these processes face numerous challenges — here we explore the hurdles with implementing healthcare analytics.
+However, these health systems face numerous challenges — here we explore the hurdles with putting massive data assets to work.

 Surveys found implementation of EHRs can contribute to burnout: